eguevara/JavaTraining/notes/oracleTraining.md

 * All non-static/instance methods in a class are implicitly passed a 'this' parameter when called.
 * The keyword 'this' can only be used within non-static methods. static methods cannot access non static fields or methods.
 * as soon as it is set to null, the object held by the reference is eligible for GC
+---
 * Note that if no argument is passed the args parameter is NOT null but a valid non-null String array of length zero.
 * An instance member belongs to a single instance, not the class as a whole.
 An instance member is a member variable or a member method that belongs to a specific object instance.
 All non-static members are instance members.
 * static blocks of code?
 * A final variable must be initialized when an instance is constructed, or else the code will not compile.
 This can be done either in an instance initializer or in EVERY constructor.
   The keyword static is used to signify that a block is static initializer.
 If nothing is there before starting curly brace then it is an instance initializer.
+---
+* A non public class may exist in any file.
+This implies that there can be only one public class in a file.
+* class main's main method will be executed. final is a valid modifier for the standard main method.
+* static and final are valid modifiers for both member field and method declarations within a class. transient and volatile modifiers are only valid for member field declarations. abstract and native are only valid for member methods.
+* The order of the static and public keywords is irrelevant.
+But the return type should always come just before the method name.
+Applying final to the method does not change the method signature.
+* 1. An object can be made eligible for garbage collection by making sure there are no references pointing to that object.
+  2. You cannot directly invoke the garbage collector.
+You can suggest the JVM to perform garbage collection by calling System.gc();
 ---